-This is the first fully complete “sample” chapter, after being written/ revised four times plus.
+This was the first fully complete “sample” chapter, after being written/ revised four times plus.
 Its 1st draft was eight pages; 2nd was 15; 3rd, 20; this final version is 24 pages.
 Most of the final revision focused on making the art clearer (one complex panel expanded from 1/4 page to a full page) and clarifying/ spreading out some of the dialogue.

 Notes for Chapter D, “X is for Exterminator“

 Chapter D is unique in this ten chapter volume.
 The two prior chapters (B & C), along with Pre-A (preface) and the last chapter (I) consist of new situations and plots developed recently, especially for The Adventures of Aspie Mouse, with only a rare panel or line taken from its forebear, Stupid Mouse.
 The following four chapters — E, F, G & H [Ch.
 H repeats Ch.
-A, with new material added in H] — bring in characters and occasional situations originally created decades ago, yet the behavior of the supporting characters in these chapters as well as the plot lines are mostly new.
+A, with new material added in H] — bring in characters and occasional situations originally created decades ago, yet the behavior of the supporting characters in these chapters as well as the plot lines are almost entirely new.

 Ch.
 D is the only chapter in this volume to have a genuine human villain.
-While it took human intervention to rescue Aspie Mouse near the end of Chapter C (the only time he gets rescued in a life-or-death situation in these chapters — though note that it’s another “Aspie” who saves him!), it’s only appropriate that Aspie Mouse needs no intervention — human or otherwise — to defeat the Exterminator in this next chapter.
-Or more to the point, Aspie Mouse just behaves the way he always does — doing the unexpected — which has the effect of getting the Exterminator to defeat himself.
+While it took human intervention to rescue Aspie Mouse near the end of Chapter C (the only time he gets rescued in a life-or-death situation in these chapters — though note that it’s another “Aspie” who saves him!), it’s only appropriate that Aspie Mouse needs no intervention — human or otherwise — to defeat the Exterminator in this chapter.
+Or more to the point: Aspie Mouse just behaves the way he always does — doing the unexpected — which has the effect of getting the Exterminator to defeat himself.

-The author is drawing a parallel with his own experience as a young man: after the author lost his job (due to all-too-typical Aspie-driven behavior) in a company in which a young woman also worked, the woman suddenly showed up at his apartment alone — which in hindsight was extraordinarily forward, though she didn’t do anything physical.
+The author is drawing a parallel with his own experience as a young man with this scene: after the author lost his job (due to all-too-typical “unexpected” Aspie-driven behavior that upset people) in a company in which a young woman also worked, the woman suddenly showed up at his apartment alone — which in hindsight was extraordinarily forward, though she didn’t try anything physical.
 The author rebuffed her (foolishly, again in hindsight) when she revealed she had a boyfriend.
 Was the author taking a principled stand?
-Hmm — back in high school, the author dumped a girlfriend for one of her friends he was introduced to while on a date — so much for high morals!
-Despite the overall attractiveness — especially the energy/ enthusiasm — of the woman who came to his apartment, he likely rebuffed her more because of an Aspie-driven obsession over one inherited physical trait she had that nearly every man he knows would dismiss as irrelevant and which he’d overlooked previously in a less-attractive woman.
-So what was the likely real “shadow” (see Carl Jung) underlying his rebuff?
-Anxiety — fear contaminated by bad past experiences that may or may not apply to a current situation — that strongly influences the self-image and life choices of nearly everyone with any level of Autism.
-When that anxiety gets elevated, “executive function” shuts down, and one is left with anger, self-righteousness and the fear responses of fight, flight, freeze, etc. So Aspie Mouse is more likely afraid — like the author was as a young man — than anything else.
+Hmm — back in high school, the author dumped a girlfriend for one of her friends he was introduced to while on a date with the one he dumped — so much for high morals!
+Despite the overall attractiveness — especially the energy/ enthusiasm — of the woman who came to his apartment, he likely rebuffed her more because of an Aspie-driven obsession over one inherited physical trait she had (excess body hair) that nearly every man he knows would dismiss as irrelevant and which even the author had overlooked previously (and would again) in other women.